 Click Show more... to access the following options:

 Control what the category does when grade items have empty scores for individual students:

 - Selected (default): Empty grades are skipped in the calculation and do not count against students.

 - Unchecked: Empty grades are calculated as "0".

-Note: When using Natural weighting, drop the lowest is only allowed when:
+Note: When using Natural weighting, dropping the lowest grade is only allowed when: